 One size does not fit all.

-And when implementing the right fit channel sales platform, this adage is paramount.
+And when implementing the ideal partner portal for your organization, this adage is paramount.

 Not all companies operate the same, employ the same sales strategies or marketing techniques, or thrive in harmonious employee culture alignment.
 Layered in between objectives, needs, and budgets are technology stacks to connect the people with the process.